jklust/gamdpy/README.md

 - Inherited from rumd3: pb (particles per block), tp (threads per particle)
 - Hoping to avoid from rumd3: sorting (gets too complicated).
-- To be implemented: Autotuner.
-For now, we are relying on default parameters dependent on the number of particles and number of cores on GPU (see misc.py/get_default_compute_plan).

 Synchronization is of the utmost importance for correctness.
 For example, all forces need to be calculated before the integrator starts moving the particles.
-Traditionally (and in rumd3) this is done by kernel-calls: it is guaranteed that one kernel finishes before the next begins (unless you explicitly ask otherwise).
+Traditionally (and in rumd3) this is done by kernel-calls (a kernel is a function running on the GPU, called from the CPU): it is guaranteed that one kernel finishes before the next begins (unless you explicitly ask otherwise).

 Unfortunately, kernel calls are slow, especially in numba.cuda (as compared to c++.cuda).
 A rough estimate is that the maximum number of time steps per second (TPS) that can be achieved using kernel calls for synchronization is about 5000 - a far cry from the ~100.000 TPS that can be achieved for small systems using "grid synchronization": Calling 'grid.sync()' inside a kernel ensures all threads in the grid get synchronised (i.e., no threads proceed beyond this statement before all threads have reached this statement).